CEEYouth: The comparative study of young migrants from Poland and Lithuania in the context of Brexit

 Together with SWPS University of Social Sciences and Humanities in Poland, we investigate how Brexit affects young migrants in the UK regarding their transition to adulthood, identity formation, use of social services, migration decisions, and labour market integration.
 The longitudinal research design is especially handy given the unpredictability and delays of Brexit, allowing us to track the reactions, changes in behaviour and plans of more than 70 migrants we keep in touch with.

 The study involves a mixed methods approach, namely:

-- Secondary analysis of existing surveys, primarily the Labour Force Survey, which will allow us to compose a demographic profile of emigrants and compare them to stayers with similar characteristics;
+- Secondary analysis of existing surveys, primarily the Labour Force Survey, that allow us to compose a demographic profile of emigrants;

 For more information on this study please visit its website.